HackGT/tech-onboarding/README.md

 ### MongoDB Compass

-MongoDB Compass is a GUI for your database that allows you to easily interact with it and view data.
+MongoDB Compass is a GUI for your MongoDB database that allows you to easily interact with it and view data.
 Download it [here](https://www.mongodb.com/try/download/compass)

+### Postico

+Postico is a GUI for your Postgres database that allows you to view/edit data similar to MongoDB Compass.
+Download it [here](https://eggerapps.at/postico2/) (Note, it's only available for Mac).
+On windows, you can use [pgAdmin](https://www.pgadmin.org/).

 ### VSCode